 Living with myasthenia gravis (MG) may be preventing you from doing the things you love.
-This article can help you work with your doctor to find a management plan that could suit your personal goals.
+This article and downloadable discussion guide can help you work with your doctor to find a management plan that could suit your personal goals

 Step 1: Write down your symptoms

 You may find it helpful to take a few minutes to prepare for your next appointment by writing down your symptoms to help you get the most out of your visit.
 Have your symptoms limited your ability to complete your favorite hobby or reduced social interactions?
 Having your symptoms written down may help start the conversation with your doctor.

 Step 2: Think about what matters most to you

 Think about how your symptoms interfere with your ability to complete day-to-day tasks and activities and how this impacts your ability to work toward your goals.
 Do you have plans that you want to make with regards to working or seeing your friends and family?
 Share what you’ve been looking forward to doing and try being as specific as possible.
 The extra details may help your doctor understand what’s going on and if they should consider changing plans.

 For example, instead of saying “I’m frequently tired,” you might try, “I’m unable to walk my dog because of my muscle fatigue and would like to get back into that routine.”
 Or, “My muscle weakness prevents me from walking and going to the grocery store to buy butter and I’d love to start baking again.”
 Using more specifics like, “My double vision prevents me from driving, and I want the independence to see my family again” may give your doctor a better picture of what you’re experiencing.